I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - You can use fresh chicken liver instead of liver spread.

-- If you don't have calamansi, substitute lemon or lime.
+- If you don't have calamansi, substitute freshly squeezed lemon or lime.

-- Season this dish with any of your favorite condiments.
+- Season pork sisig with any of your favorite condiments, such as hot sauce.

 - For an added crunch, garnish with chicharon.